25 Funny International Laws You’d Never Know Were Real

 Leave your Bible at home in the Maldives

 In the Maldives (where you can find this glow-in-the-dark beach), public observance of any religion other than Islam is prohibited, and it’s an offense to import Bibles into the country.
 To ensure that you don’t upset the locals or run afoul of the law, don’t bring a Bible along on your trip.
+You probably never knew that these books were banned.

 Watch your camera in Kazakhstan